BenjaminToby/less-watcher/README.md

 npx lessc-watcher --src ./folder --dst ./dist/less.css
 ```

-This traverses the folder and searches for a `main.less` file.
+This traverses the `--src` folder and searches for a `main.less` file.
 This file serves as the source for your bundled `.css` file.
 If you want to target a specific file, use:

 ```bash
 npx lessc-watcher --src ./folder/src.less --dst ./dist/less.css